vernondcole/learn-salt/README.md

     ```

 Be prepared to supply the username, password, and ssh public key you wish to have installed on the bevy master and on all of the bevy minions.
 This should be your dish user name.
-Salt will also create the standard "administrator" and "atomizer" users on all minions.
+Salt will also create the standard "vagrant" user on all minions.

 If the script detects a minion connected to another Salt master
 (not localhost) it will install a second minion to connect its local Salt master.